Parthbehal/Parthbehal/README.md

 🎓 B.Tech Student | React | Node.js | MongoDB

 I enjoy building real-world web applications from scratch and learning by doing.
-Currently focused on frontend development, backend APIs, and strengthening my problem-solving skills.
+Currently focused on frontend development, backend APIs, and problem-solving.

 I’m actively looking for **internship opportunities at early-stage startups** where I can learn fast and contribute meaningfully.